Use interface VPC endpoints (AWS PrivateLink) to create a private connection between your VPC and your Amazon Bedrock AgentCore resources

 You can use AWS PrivateLink to create a private connection between your VPC and Amazon Bedrock AgentCore.
-You can access AgentCore as if it were in your VPC, without the use of an internet gateway, NAT device, VPN connection, or AWS Direct Connect connection.
+You can access AgentCore as if it were in your VPC, without the use of an internet gateway, NAT device, VPN connection, or Direct Connect connection.
 Instances in your VPC don't need public IP addresses to access AgentCore.

 You establish this private connection by creating an interface endpoint, powered by AWS PrivateLink.
 We create an endpoint network interface in each subnet that you enable for the interface endpoint.
 These are requester-managed network interfaces that serve as the entry point for traffic destined for AgentCore.